The Ultimate Counseling Career Guide

 Health & Wellness Counselors seek to improve the emotional well-being of individuals, families, and groups by addressing depression, stress, and low self-esteem.

-Doctors in Counseling usually work in or associated with social services organizations and private companies.
+Doctors in Counseling usually work in or are associated with social services organizations and private companies.
 Counselors with a Ph.D. may also choose to:

-How do I advance in my counselor career?
+How do I advance in my Counselor career?

 In terms of professional advancement, Counselors who have become instructors have an edge over their peers because of their training and experience.
-Many of them become also move into administrative roles in other sectors.
+Many of them also move into administrative roles in other sectors.

 To obtain a license to practice, comply with all the requirements that may vary by state.
 Generally, counselors undergo supervised training and experience in the field for a year or two to be eligible for licensed practice.